vjremo/Memory-Card-Game/README.md

 Per move, you can only open two cards.
 The objective is to pair all the matching cards.

 ## Instructions

-Download(https://github.com/vjremo/fend-project-memory-game/releases) the game archive, extract it to local folder.
+Download the game archive from this [link](https://github.com/vjremo/fend-project-memory-game/releases), extract it to local folder.
 Open the index.html in browser to launch the game.